-Albania: IFC & Enso hydro Austria 9MW HPP project Lengarica under pressure for environment and concession permits investigation29.
-May 2015. / SEE Energy News
+Albania: IFC & Enso hydro Austria 9MW HPP project Lengarica under pressure for environment and concession permits investigation, SEE Energy News

 The European Parliament resolution on Albania’s progress towards the EU in 2014 has called on Tirana to reconsider plans for the construction of hydropower plants in the country’s protected areas, including the current building of a plant on the Lengarica River in the south, citing environmental concerns.

 “The European Parliament urges the Albanian authorities to develop comprehensive management plans for existing national parks with respect to the IUCN World Commission of Protected Areas’ quality and management guidelines for protected area category II,” says an amendment to the draft resolution from MEP Tamas Meszerics from the Greens group.

 “It urges the authorities to abandon any development plans devaluating the country’s protected area network and calls for the abandonment of small and large-scale hydropower construction plans inside all national parks in particular; demands to especially re-think the plans to build hydropower plants along the Vjosa river and its tributaries, since these projects would harm one of Europe’s last extensive, intact and near natural river ecosystems,” the amendment adds.

 Meszerics’ colleague from the Greens group, Igor Soltes, who presented the amendment during the European Parliament foreign affairs commission’s hearing on Albania’s resolution, underlined that the Lengarica project was the only one of the 43 projected hydropower plant projects on the Vjosa River that is now under construction.